awjibon/partial-policy/README.md

 These three partial policies are periodically applied during exploration

 ## Implementation summary:
-In this implementation, an agent optimizes
+In this implementation example, an agent optimizes its partial policies to localize a target in a SINGLE volume, from a FIXED initial point.

+Policy optimization technique: Proximal policy optimization (PPO)

+Reward itself is used as the advantage.
+NO CRITIC is used.